UML-Cyber-Security/CCDC_Practice_Infrastructure/Linux/Kubernetes/Kubernetes.md

 A kubernetes cluster requires atleast 1 certificate authority to verify all the above certificates.

 Lets now take a look at generating the certificates.
 Our first steps will be getting the CA up and running.

-Keep in mind this section is for a kubernetes cluster that was deployed "the hard way" , not using kubeadm.
+**Keep in mind this section is for a kubernetes cluster that was deployed "the hard way" , not using kubeadm.
+When deploying a cluster with kubeadm, the following process is automated and done during the initiation phase.**

 First generate the keys